Zilliqa/dev-portal-old/docs/dev/dev-upgrade-v8.md

 ### 7) Faster block time

 We have made some changes to our pBFT (Practical Byzantine Fault Tolerance) consensus implementation in [`Revised pBFT consensus with txn processing`](https://github.com/Zilliqa/Zilliqa/pull/2216).
 The main change involves optimization around transaction dispatching and processing.
-This should allow us to significantly reduce the block time from its current peak of 45 seconds.
+This should allow us to significantly reduce the block time from its current peak of 40 seconds to 29 seconds.

 ### 8) Block reward adjustment